 The second Tuesday of the month, before school in room 328.
 Intramurals Kevin Keating, firstname.lastname@example.org The purpose of Intramurals is to allow all students not involved in interscholastic activities to participate, take pride in their abilities, grow as members of the L-P school community, and continue to strive for Cavalier excellence.

-Every other Wednesday at 7:40 in the East Gym.
-Link Crew Angie Hartman, firstname.lastname@example.org, & Rob Clydesdale, email@example.com The purpose of Link Crew is to teach leadership skills to students by linking juniors and seniors with freshmen as they transition to high school affording a comfortable experience and opportunity towards success.
+Every Tuesday morning, 7:15 a.m., Cavalier Community Room Link Crew Angie Hartman, firstname.lastname@example.org, & Rob Clydesdale, email@example.com The purpose of Link Crew is to teach leadership skills to students by linking juniors and seniors with freshmen as they transition to high school affording a comfortable experience and opportunity towards success.

 Mentors to the freshmen

 The third Thursday of each month during lunch periods Literary Club Shelly Phillips, firstname.lastname@example.org Math Team Kaitlin Monahan, email@example.com The purpose of the Math Team is to teach students how to problem solve through exposure to complex mathematical problems, and with collaboration, compete and win against other high schools. *IHSA Activity

 -Students are nominated by teachers or asked to join.

 -Begins in October at the end of the first quarter.

 -Meet on Monday mornings from 7:40 to 7:55